appscode/blog/content/post/kubevault-v1alpha1-to-v1alpha2-migration/index.md

 This blog is based on our experience upgrading one of our `KubeVault Enterprise` users from KubeVault `v1alpha1` to KubeVault `v1alpha2`.
 The same steps can be followed carefully to get your KubeVault deployment upgraded to the latest version.
-I'm going to describe the procedure that we followed in detail.

 ## Why the Upgrade?

 We wanted to ship all the new features & fixes to our client that were added in KubeVault `Operator`, v1alpha2 `APIs` & KubeVault `CLI`.
 Also, the `TLS` certificates that were issued were about to expire after a year.
-So, in order to upgrade the `Operator`, `CLI` & `TLS` certificates, the upgrade was a necessity.
+So, in order to upgrade the `Operator`, `CLI` & `TLS` certificates, the upgrade was necessary.

 Some KubeVault Operator v1alpha2 features are `Vault Ops-request`, `Cert-manager` support, `Recommendation` generation for managing Vault `TLS`, updated `Health Checker`, support for `Pod Disruption Budget`, updated root-token & unseal-keys naming convention for `multi-cluster` usage, etc.
 And, from KubeVault `CLI` end you can now `get`, `set`, `delete`, `list`, and `sync` vault `unseal-keys` and `root-token` stored in various KMS stores.

-If you want to know more about KubeVault features, please check [this](https://kubevault.com) out.
+If you want to learn more about KubeVault features, please check [this](https://kubevault.com) out.

 # Upgrade Procedure